fubar2/treeval_gal/gene_alignment/README.md

 ```

 This count excludes all the other DDL in dependencies called by these 3 custom written files, assuming dependencies required no additional coding for their use in this subworkflow.

-This one is complicated and content expertise is needed to describe the logic properly.
-Looks like a few new tools too.
-I am just guessing at the DDL - the flow diagram helps.

 #### Output files
 ```